Holiday inspiration currently loading...

 Your accommodation in Dornoch

 Another family owned and inviting place to stay awaits, near the centre of this most charming of Highland towns.
-Just three beautifully presented rooms mean you’re never crowded, and you’ll surely wish to take advantage of the private dinner served by the award-winning chef of the house.
+Just three beautifully presented rooms mean you’re never crowded, and you are within a short walk of evening dining options.
 Moreover, Royal Dornoch golf course and the superb neighbouring beach are just a short stroll away.

 Day eight – completing the North Coast 500 and taking your homeward flight